Joe Anderson (Australian footballer)

-Joe Anderson (born 24 December 1988) is an Indigenous Australian rules footballer who played for the Carlton Football Club in the Australian Football League (AFL).
+Joseph Daniel Anderson (born 24 December 1988) is an Australian footballer who played for the Carlton Football Club in the Australian Football League (AFL).

+Career

 Born in Darwin, Northern Territory, Anderson is a fast and durable rebounding defender and occasional midfielder who captained the Northern Territory at Under-18 level and was best and fairest for Northern Territory Football League (NTFL) club Darwin.